Pupil Voice at DBJA

 Science & Healthy Schools

 At DBJA we believe that scientific investigation is one of the most powerful ways to learn; developing curiosity and perseverance as well as challenging what we know about the world.
 The National Curriculum provides a structure and skills progression for the Science curriculum taught and assessed throughout the school, which is linked, where possible, to the theme topics providing a creative scheme of work, which reflects a balanced programme of study.
 We aim to make Science as practical as possible, linking it to real life contexts and giving a meaning to our learning.
 Science lessons are open ended and practical in nature, allowing children to use a wide range of resources to lead the learning and make their own discoveries.
-Our annual Science and Math’s week and Healthy Eating week at the school maximises the children’s learning experiences and raises the profile of Science by immersing the children in fun Science enquires.
 This allows children to develop the key skills of investigation, problem solving and team work; empowering children to question the world around them and become scientific thinkers.
 Scientific thinking is not just limited to the classroom; we encourage children to continue their enquiries at home with parents through our termly science projects.

 RE, PSHE & SMSC

-At DBJA, our RE curriculum is based upon the six major religions and the local authority scheme ‘Learning for Life’ with each year group focusing on a different theme each year, such as worship or clothing.
+At DBJA, our RE curriculum is based upon the six major religions and the local authority agreed scheme ‘Learning for Life’ with each year group focusing on a different theme each year, such as worship or clothing.
 This allows the children to experience a greater understanding of a range of religions.
 All year groups visit a place of worship as well, such as the year 5 visit to the Buddhist temple.
 In PSHCE, children attend a PSHCE themed assembly weekly, which follows a medium term plan which meets all objectives.
 This is followed up by an in-class assembly, which allows children to discuss what they have learnt, using techniques such as circle time or debates.
-The children also participate in a two hour P4C lesson every fortnight, which allows them to develop into effective, critical and creative thinkers and to take responsibility for their own learning in a caring and collaborative environment.
+The children also participate in a P4C lesson at the beginning of each half term, which allows them to develop into effective, critical and creative thinkers and to take responsibility for their own learning in a caring and collaborative environment.
 Through Values based Education we promote our core values throughout the curriculum.

 At DBJA we are committed to children accessing a range of lessons including The Arts.
 Children have attended The Young Voices concert at the O2, performing in front of hundreds of people, we have attended the local authority Music Festival hosted by other schools.
-In Year 5 all children learn the violin.
+In Year 5 all children learn the guitar.
 Children listen and appraise music weekly with the opportunity to compose their own piece of music at the end of each term.
 Charanga is used to support Music across the school.
-Further to this, we hold an annual The Arts Week at the school, where the children are fully immersed in The Arts which include creating an art piece to sell to their parents at the end of the week, creating drama pieces and listening to music based on their topic.
-We have had themes of ‘Colours’ and ‘Around the World’ which the children have enjoyed.

 Introduction to REAch2 11b411 at Dorothy Barley Junior Academy